 The change from cold to hot should not be a problem for a well-maintained roof, but consider the possible costs if damage does occur.

 - Critter infestations

 - Gutter damage

 Professionals will also look for weakened areas caused by poor installation.
-Not all roofing contractors are up to the task.
+Not all roof inspectors are up to the task.
 Some sacrifice quality in the name of getting the job finished quicker.

 It’s always good to have a second contractor look at the previous work to verify that it’s holding up as it should.

 6. Have Ice Dams Removed Immediately